-- 3.1 The smoke detection system is tested bi-annually and all fire extinguishers and emergency lights are maintained annually. - 3.2 All Peterborough Museum & Archives staff have recognized and current first aid training.
+3.1 The fire suppression and smoke detection systems are tested bi-annually and all fire extinguishers and emergency lights are maintained annually.

+3.2 All Peterborough Museum & Archives staff have recognized and current emergency first aid training.

-- 3.3 Peterborough Museum & Archives staff annually reviews the Peterborough Museum & Archives' Emergency Disaster Preparedness Plans. - 3.4 The building security system is maintained bi-annually or as needed. - 3.5 The building and elevator are equipped with emergency phones. - 3.6 The building and grounds are monitored by surveillance cameras in case of incidents and are in compliance with municipal, provincial and federal legislation. - 3.7 The building and grounds are lit at night.
+3.3 Peterborough Museum & Archives staff annually review the Peterborough Museum & Archives' Emergency Disaster Preparedness Plans.

+3.4 The building security systems are maintained bi-annually or as needed.

+3.5 The buildings and elevator are equipped with emergency phones.

+3.6 The buildings and grounds are monitored by surveillance cameras in case of incidents and are in compliance with municipal, provincial and federal legislation.

+3.7 The buildings and grounds are lit at night.